-Throughout development and testing, we have used Quantum Dice with diverse audiences, from Dutch academic physics conferences to undergraduate lectures for nonphysicists and secondary school students.
+Throughout the development and testing phases, we used the Quantum Dice with a variety of audiences, including participants at Dutch academic physics conferences, undergraduate lectures for non-physicists, and secondary school students.
 Our experiences during these activities suggest that the Dice can support users in reasoning about the entangled correlations.
-In university level settings, students spontaneously compared the dice with actual quantum objects such as photons and electrons, contributing to reconsideration and sometimes deeper understanding of QP concepts, particularly the role of measurement basis and statistics in quantum entanglement.
-Our first demonstrations at public events also revealed broad interest from individuals without physics backgrounds.
-Within minutes, some users grasped QP concepts, including encryption protocols through simple guided interactions with the dice.
-Some users even commented on the apparent simplicity of the quantum entanglement concepts we aimed to represent, stating: \textit{``But this isn't such a complex concept, right?''} This notably contrasts with the common perception of quantum entanglement as inherently difficult to explain.
+In university level settings, students spontaneously compared the Dice to physical quantum objects such as photons and electrons.
+These moments often led to discussion and reflection on QP concepts, particularly the role of measurement basis and statistics in quantum entanglement.

+During demonstrations at public events, we also observed interest from participants without a physics background.
+On several occasions, users remarked on the perceived simplicity of the concepts being represented, as reflected in comments such as: \textit{``But this isn’t such a complex concept, right?’’} This reaction challenges the commonly held view of quantum entanglement as inherently difficult to explain.
 Consistent with this, users quickly engaged with the Dice and discussed the observed correlations.
 This engagement suggests that the Dice could provide a low-threshold entry point for discussing the non-classical effects represented by the system.
 Structured follow-up research could further substantiate these observations.

 The examples above demonstrate that the Quantum Dice can be implemented across a broad range of educational contexts.
-We also developed a simplified colourless version where the outcomes always sum to seven when the dice are brought into proximity, providing accessible entry points across age groups.
-For upper-level secondary students, we believe that all quantum processes described in this article could be implemented.
-At university level, the dice support formal treatments using conventional state notation and mathematical representation.
-Additionally, programmable basis orientations could deepen the investigation of superposition and entanglement.
-However, effective implementation requires careful teacher guidance to ensure proper analogical mapping between the dice mechanisms and authentic quantum phenomena, while explicitly addressing the limitations and boundaries of the analogy.
+We also developed a simplified colourless version in which the outcomes always sum to seven when the Dice are brought into proximity, providing accessible entry points for different age groups.
+For upper-level secondary students, all quantum processes described in this article can, in principle, be implemented.
+At university level, the Dice additionally support more formal treatments using conventional state notation and mathematical representations.
+Because the system is fully programmable, the relative orientations of the colour measurement bases can be modified.
+Different basis choices then lead to distinct measurement statistics, providing opportunities to explore the role of basis orientation.\\